-The governor released a statement heaping praises on the raises and crediting the work of legislators like Rep. Dan Huberty (R-Kingwood), the author of the bill.
+The governor released a statement lauding the raises and crediting the work of legislators like Rep. Dan Huberty (R-Kingwood), the author of the bill.

 “Thanks to the historic legislation we passed last session, Texas teachers are already seeing a significant increase in their pay,” Abbott said.

 “Thank you to Chairman Larry Taylor and Chairman Dan Huberty for leading the way on this critical issue, and thank you to Lieutenant Governor Dan Patrick, Speaker Dennis Bonnen, and members of the Legislature who supported this bill.
 Their work is delivering meaningful results for Texas students and teachers, and helping our state recruit and retain the very best educators.”